olimorris/hledger-forecast/README.md

 settings,thousands_separator,true,,,,,,,,
 ```

-### An example yml forecast
+### An example YML forecast

-Taking the example above and applying it to a yml file:
+Taking the example above and applying it to a YML file:

 ```yml
 monthly: